A common question among German shepherd owners is whether or not it is safe to feed a German shepherd chicken necks.

 Chicken necks for dogs should be fresh or properly frozen to ensure they’re safe for your pup to consume.

 Reasons Why Chicken Necks Are Bad for German Shepherds

 Are you thinking about chicken necks for your German shepherd?
 You might want to think again.
 Here are some reasons why check necks are bad for GSDs:

 They Can Be A Choking Hazard

-Chicken neck bones, especially cooked ones, can easily splinter into small and sharp pieces.
-This poses a serious choking hazard for your German Shepherd, as they could easily choke on one of these pieces.
+Chicken neck bones, especially cooked ones, can easily splinter into small, sharp pieces.
+This poses a severe choking hazard for your German Shepherd, as they could easily choke on one of these pieces.

-The sharp bone pieces can also cut through the inside of your German Shepherd’s mouth, throat, or digestive tract, causing serious injury.
+The sharp bone pieces can also cut through the inside of your German Shepherd’s mouth, throat, or digestive tract, causing severe injury.